Yemen: Languages

-Modern Standard Arabic is the official language, while Yemeni Arabic is used as the vernacular.
-In al Mahrah Governorate in the far east and the island of Socotra, several non-Arabic languages are spoken.
+Modern Standard Arabic is the official language, while Yemeni Arabic is the vernacular, varying somewhat by region.
+In the far east and the island of Socotra, several Modern South Arabian languages are spoken.
 Yemeni Sign Language is used by the deaf community.

-Yemen is part of the homeland of the South Semitic languages.
-Mehri is the largest South Semitic language spoken in the nation, with more than 70,000 speakers.
-The ethnic group is called Mahra.
-Soqotri is another South Semitic language, with speakers on the island of Socotra isolated from the pressures of Arabic on the Yemeni mainland.
-According to the 1990 census, the number of speakers was 57,000.
-Yemen was home of the Old South Arabian languages.
-The Razihi language appears to be the only remaining Old South Arabian language.
+The South Semitic languages are native to Yemen.
+The largest South Semitic language spoken in Yemen is Mehri, with roughly 70,000 speakers.
+Soqotri, another South Semitic language, has 57,000 speakers, concentrated in Socotra.
+Yemen was home to the Old South Arabian languages, with only the Razihi language surviving.

-English is the most important foreign language, being widely taught and spoken mostly in the south, a former British protectorate.

 Religion

 Islam is the state religion.
-Religion in Yemen consists primarily of two Islamic religious groups.
-According to a UNHCR report, the Shia "Zaydis make up about 45 percent of the population, Sunnis 53 percent and there are also tiny minorities of other Shia groups—the Ismaili and Twelver communities."
+Religion in Yemen consists primarily of two Muslim sects.
+According to a UNHCR report, the Shia Zaydis make up about 45 percent of the population, Sunnis 53 percent and there are significant minorities of Ismailis and Twelvers.
 Sunnis are primarily Shafi'i but also include significant groups of Malikis and Hanbalis.
-Shias are primarily Zaydi and also have significant minorities of Ismaili and Twelver Shias.

-The Sunnis are predominantly in the south and southeast which traditionally have less population.
-The Zaidis/Shias are predominantly in the north and northwest where the vast majority of the Yemeni population traditionally lives whilst the Ismailis are in the main centres such as Sana'a and Ma'rib.
-There are mixed communities in the larger cities.
-According to WIN/Gallup International polls, Yemen has the highest share of the population identifying as religious among Arab countries, and one of the highest in the world.
+The Sunnis are the majority in the south and southeast, which are less populous.
+The Zaydis are the majority in the north and northwest, where the majority of the Yemeni population lives.
+The Ismailis are concentrated in urban centres, such as Sanaa and Ma'rib.
+Larger cities are more religiously diverse.
+According to Gallup International, Yemen has the highest share of religious people among Arab countries and the world.

-About .05 percent of Yemenis are non-Muslim—adhering to Christianity, Judaism, or Hinduism or having no religious affiliation.
+About .05 percent of Yemenis adhere to Christianity, Judaism, Hinduism or have no religious affiliation.
 Yemen is number five on Open Doors' 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
 Estimates of the number of Christians in Yemen range from 25,000 to 41,000.
-A 2015 study estimates 400 Christians from a Muslim background reside in the country.
 There are approximately 50 or fewer Jews left in Yemen.
-Some 200 Yemeni Jews were brought to Israel by the Jewish Agency c.
-2016.
+Some 200 Yemeni Jews were brought to Israel by the Jewish Agency around 2016.
 According to a 2020 estimate, as few as 26 Jews remain in Yemen.
-However, in 2022 it was estimated that only one Yemeni Jew remained according to a United Nations report about the treatment of religious minorities in conflict zones.
-Despite this, there are reportedly several crypto-Jews that still remain in the country.
+A 2022 United Nations report estimated that one Yemeni Jew remained.
+Reportedly, there are several crypto-Jews remaining in the country.